 This post may contain affiliate links.
 If you use these links to buy something I may earn a commission, at no additional cost to you.

-How to Get Around
+How To Get Around In Turkey

 Some people decide to rent a car while in Turkey because they prefer to have a bit more control over their itinerary.
 Other people use Turkish buses and airlines to get around.

 Turkey is a large country, so while renting a car might seem to make sense, you can still have long driving times when getting around.
 Don’t assume renting a car is the best option.
+If you’re comfortable driving long distances, this itinerary will do well with a car.

 I would fly from Istanbul to Izmir, take a bus to Ephesus, take a bus to Pamukkale (Denizli), take a bus on to Antalya, take a bus to Kaş, fly from Antalya to Cappadocia, and fly from Cappadocia back to Istanbul.